<< WHAT IS A STRATEGY ? >>

 Parents often use Strategies in dealing with the behavior of their

 children.
-For example, they might try to reason with their children to show
+For example, they might try to reason with their children

-them the effects of their actions or they might choose a system of reward and
+them the effects of their actions or they might choose a system of

 punishment (or a combination of both methods might be used).